fangleai/Implicit-LVM/README.md

 }
 ```

+We present two types of implicit deep latent variable models, iVAE and iVAE_{MI}.
+Core to these two model variants is the sample-based representation of the latent features in LVMs, in replacement of traditional Gaussian-based distributions.
 Each folder corresponds to a specific experiment with different datasets or tasks.
 To run the code, download the zip file, extract it and cd to `Implicit-LVM/` and further cd to its subfolder for specific experiment.
 The file named as `train_xxx.py` in each folder is the main code to train and test our implicit VAE.

 ## Contents
 There are three steps to use this codebase to reproduce the results in the paper.